ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * The 64-bit version of Windows 10 is used as the SOE for the CloudSystem.
 * The Windows 10 SOE has been hardened in accordance with ACSC guidance where possible using Intune.
 * The default administrator and guest accounts have been disabled and renamed.
-* Intune and SCCM policies prevent standard users from running cmd.exe however can only restrict the PowerShell execution policy to RemoteSigned.
+* Intune and Microsoft Endpoint Configuration Manager (MECM) policies prevent standard users from running cmd.exe however can only restrict the PowerShell execution policy to RemoteSigned.
 * RBAC policy defines separate domain and local administrator roles.
 Standard users do not have permissions to install or uninstall software.
 * WDAC provides application control functionality.
 A combination of hash, publisher certificate and path rules will be used by WDAC for control of applications.
 Both publisher and product names are used by WDAC for control of applications.
 WDAC writes to the local event log.
 Standard users cannot disable application control within the system.
 * File permissions prevent standard users from writing to locations that are whitelisted using path rules.